|

 ||

-Home : Frames And Materials : Wood vs Composite Windows Wood vs Composite WindowsIn the battle between wood vs. composite windows, here are four key places to compare and contrast these very different materials - cost of the window, style and aesthetics, strength and durability and, finally, energy efficiency.
+Home : Frames And Materials : Wood vs Composite Windows Wood Windows vs Composite WindowsIn the battle between wood vs. composite windows, here are four key places to compare and contrast these very different materials - cost of the window, style and aesthetics, strength and durability and, finally, energy efficiency.

-Costs & PricingWood clad windows are the most expensive on the market.
+Costs And PricingWood clad windows are the most expensive on the market.
 Typically, they will run 25 to 33 percent more than composites.
 Certain manufacturers, however, such as Renewal By Andersen sell their composites that are extremely expensive.
 Composite windows are typically as expensive as a mid range to high end vinyl window.

 Wood vs Composite Windows Aesthetic